-NDLDT (Networked Digital Library of Theses and Dissertations): Many universities belong to this consortium.
-NDLTD members are spread across many countries, but the majority is based in the USA.
+NDLDT (Networked Digital Library of Theses and Dissertations) is a consortium to which many universities belong.
+NDLTD members are spread across many countries, but the majority are based in the USA.
 Virginia Tech, one of the founding members of the NDLTD, offers over 19,000 e-theses via Electronic Theses and Dissertations at VT.

-Doctoral Dissertations in Musicology Online: This website provides an index to theses for music, musicology and cultural aspects of music.
+Doctoral Dissertations in Musicology Online provides an index to theses for music, musicology and cultural aspects of music.
 It is maintained by the American Musicological Society.

-We have access to a selection of international business dissertations and theses in ABI Inform, in Databases.
-From the top navigation menu select Browse.
-Under 'More Featured Content', choose Business Dissertations and Theses.
+ABI Inform, available via our Databases A-Z, provides access to a selection of international business dissertations and theses.
+Select Browse from the top menu and then under 'More Featured Content' select Business Dissertations and Theses.
 You can browse by subject or by location, with coverage being particularly good for the USA and Canada.
 Other countries represented include Spain and Hong Kong.